 Who is responsible for the processing of your personal data and whom can you contact in case of necessity?

-If you have any questions in connection with the processing of your personal data and the exercising of your rights under GDPR or FADP, you can contact our privacy team: start@skyline.com Please note that for certain requests, we require further identification data from you (e.g. Passport, ID card, etc), in order to ensure that your personal data is only shared with you.
+The Skyline companies may share your personal data with each other and if they do so they will use it consistently with this Privacy Notice.
+If you have any questions in connection with the processing of your personal data and the exercising of your rights under European General Data Protection Regulation ("GDPR") or the Swiss Federal Act on Data Protection ("FADP"), you can contact our privacy team: legal@skylinedigital.xyz.
+Please note that for certain requests, we require further identification data from you (e.g. Passport, ID card, etc), in order to ensure that your personal data is only shared with you.

 From which sources does the data originate?